IPP 2 – Use and Disclosure

 IPP 2.1(a): Reasonably expected related secondary purposes

-Under IPP 2.1(a), an organisation can use and disclose personal information for a related secondary purpose, if an individual the information is about would reasonably expect the organisation to do so.
+Under IPP 2.1(a), an organisation can use and disclose personal information for a related secondary purpose, if the individual the information is about would reasonably expect the organisation to do so.

 Determining whether a proposed use or disclosure is authorised under IPP 2.1(a)

 The secondary purposes for use and disclosure must be related to the primary purpose of collection and consistent with what an individual would reasonably expect.
 In the case of sensitive information, the secondary purpose must be directly related.

 This is a two-part test: